saminigod/pywbem/docs/development.rst

 The notebook server may be installed as root or within a python virtual environment.

-2. Start the local ipython notebook server in the notebook directory:
+2. Start the local ipython/jupyter notebook server in the notebook directory (`pywbem/docs/notebooks`) referencing that directory in the command line

-   a.
-Go to the pywbem directory `pywbem/docs/notebooks`.

-   b.
-Start the ipython server:
+call:

 ::

-  $ ipython notebook
+  $ ipython notebook docs/notebooks
   or
-  $ jupyter notebook
+  $ jupyter notebook docs/notebooks

 This will start the local ipython/juypter notebook server and on the first page displayed in your web browser all existing pywbem ipython notebooks will be